VISCOVER is now featured in the RStudio Shiny Gallery!

 iNtr: an interactive NRI table review tool

-The USDA-NRCS in a collaboration with CSSM released the 2015 Natural Resource Inventory (NRI) estimates in 2018.
+The USDA-NRCS in a collaboration with CSSM released the 2015 National Resource Inventory (NRI) estimates in 2018.
 It is in the summer of 2018 that I developed another Shiny tool iNtr for CSSM.
 The motivation is to improve the efficiency of the NRI table review given the in-house methodology is too labor-intensive and puts too much cognitive load on the reviewers.
 The video demo shows an adapted version of the actual tool being used by NRI due to confidentiality of the true NRI data.
 But the two tools works in the same way in that they allow reviewers to quickly transit from one comparison to another and use color hues to highlight important table cells.
 As the old saying goes, difficult the first time, easy the second4. 🎯 My collaboration with the CSSM data analysts and the IT team was more and more efficient.
 It's only a couple of weeks after we started developing the tool that iNtr was deployed and helped CSSM release the 2015 NRI estimates in September, 2018.
 With a history of nearly 40 years, the NRI database is nicely maintained.
 Therefore, little data cleaning needs to be done.
-I did take me a while to design a different data structure such that a “template” plot function could be used for any selected table.
+It did take me a while to design a different data structure such that a “template” plot function could be used for any selected table.
 It turns out the NRI data analysts are quite satisfied with iNtr.
 Steve said iNtr is one of the biggest innovations of the 2015 NRI!
 And now iNtr is being used to help the table review of the 2017 NRI which is expected to be released in 2020.

 Some Shiny tips